 As you work through the diagnostic assessment process, remember that these are, first and foremost, formative assessments.
 Whether you're an interventionist or a classroom teacher identifying how to best efficiently plan instruction for your small groups, it is crucial to recognize that the data is only valuable if you put it to use.

-Finding ways to streamline the assessment process to better use instructional time is the first step.
+The first step is finding ways to streamline the assessment process to better use instructional time.
 However, we must also gather and utilize quality diagnostic data to better meet the needs of struggling and reluctant learners to help support success in school.
 Sometimes this may be through intensive intervention.
-During other times we may find that student learning can best be done in the classroom.
+I find the classroom is the best place for this support in other situations.